Chris Kilham

-Family Background
+Early life

-Chris Kilham was born and raised in a family of ministers, broadcast and public speaking professionals.
+Chris Kilham was born and raised in a family of ministers, broadcasts and public speaking professionals.
 He is the son of Elizabeth Scalise Kilham “Bette Day” (1925-2006) and Gene Kilham (1919-1971).
 Bette Day was one of the first female television broadcasters at Boston's WBZ-TV and also worked as a radio disc jockey.
 Gene Kilham worked in broadcasting and as a songwriter.
 His grandfather, Rev. Dr. Victor Scalise graduated Yale Divinity School in 1932.
 Kilham's uncle and first cousin are both Baptist ministers.

 Kilham's first live broadcast appearance was at the age of 7 and worked as a commercial actor in his youth.

 Kilham married Zoe Helene in 2007.

-Medicine Hunter
+Work

+Plant medicine

 Founded by Kilham, Medicine Hunter sources medicinal plants and organizes cultivation and trade with indigenous peoples.
 Kilham's wife is a partner in the company.

-Plant Medicine

 Kilham has conducted research on the following plants: